bionick7/AstrodynamicsGamePrototype/GDD.md

 => Allow for trading non-essential items, but end-goal is to sustain colonies

+## Design parameters
+Scarcity of quests
+lots of quests => pick quests to optimize trajectory few quests => get inventive with quests

+Price of fuel
+cheap => encourage frequent use of ships expensive => plan trips carefully.
+Plays into scarcity

 ## Gameplay ideas
 Player plays a company/org spanning various colonies.
 Other colonies exist.